Section 508 Amendment to the Rehabilitation Act of 1973: Summary of Section 508 technical standards

-Practice
+Practice and impact

 When evaluating a computer hardware or software product which could be used in a U.S. government agency, information technology managers now look to see if the vendor has provided an Accessibility Conformance Report (ACR).
 The most common ACR is known as Voluntary Product Accessibility Template (VPAT) although some departments historically promoted a Government Product Accessibility Template (GPAT).
 The VPAT template was created by the Information Technology Industry Council (ITI).
 A VPAT lists potential attributes of the product that affect the degree to which it is accessible.

-One issue is whether a software's functions can be executed from the keyboard, or whether they require the use of a mouse, because keyboards are usable by a wider spectrum of people.
-Because colorblindness is common, another issue is whether the device or software communicates necessary information only by differences in displayed color.
-Because not all users can hear, another issue is whether the device or software communicates necessary information aurally only.
-If the product can be configured to avoid potential barriers to use, that is usually considered a satisfactory adaptation to the Section 508 requirements.
+Nearly 48% of 72 different federal websites had accessibility issues on at least one of three webpages analyzed according to WCAG 2.0 Level A or AA standards.
 One challenge to the adoption of open-source software in the U.S. government has been that there is no vendor to provide support or write a VPAT, but a VPAT can be written by volunteers if they can find the necessary information.

+Benefits of including accessible features in ICT can help a number of individuals with a variety of disabilities.
+According to the U.S. Census Bureau, 19.9 million adults over the age of 15 have grip and lift issues and an additional 8.1 million have some visual impairment such as color blindness.
+Furthermore, 7.6 million people have some hearing loss or impairment.
+Accessible ICT allows a large number of Americans to engage with information online, demonstrating the potential impacts of maintaining Section 508 compliance for federal agencies.